It's Rush Limbaugh, in the finest mood anyone could possibly be.

 This is coming from the Jimmy Carter years.

-Uh, one way of looking at the Obama regime is just Jimmy Carter's second term.
+One way of looking at the Obama regime is just Jimmy Carter's second term.

-Government's not the solution, it's the problem.
+Government's not the solution.

 We've been tempted to believe society become too complex to be managed by self-rule by ourselves.

-Government by an elite group is superior to government by foreign of the people.
+Government, by an elite group, is superior to government by foreign of the people.

-Well, it's it's not a majority anymore, but there's still a lot of people that think some elite bunch of people in Washington know better and can lead us and protect us from ourselves.
+That's exactly the thing that I worry about, that too many people think, well, it's not a majority anymore, but there's still a lot of people that think some elite bunch of people in Washington know better and can lead us and protect us from ourselves, even what we eat.

-If no one among us is capable of governing himself, which is the left's mantra, you're not smart enough to make the decisions to get you through life.
+And of course, the logical rejoinder Reagan had it, if no one among us is capable of governing himself, which is a Lep's mantra, you're not smart enough to make the decisions to get you through life.

 You can't manage your own money well enough.